 - 1960: Chubby Checker holds the No. 1 record with The Twist.
 The dance craze started around the world for this dance form.

-- 1964: 70 ethnic Vietnamese soldiers killed by an armed rebellion ruled by the Montagnards in Vietnam’s Arpi Republic of Nguyen Khan.
+- 1964: 70 ethnic Vietnamese soldiers were killed by an armed rebellion ruled by the Montagnards in Vietnam’s Arpi Republic of Nguyen Khan.

 - 1965: Sunita Williams, the second woman of Indian origin in space, was born.